 Easter events planned in Carson City

-Carson City is having an eventful Easter week with egg hunts, bunny visits and other events slated.
+Carson City is gearing up for an eventful Easter week with egg hunts, bunny visits and other events slated.

 TOCCATA — Tahoe Symphony Orchestra and Chorus is putting on its 12th annual presentation of Bach’s masterpiece.
 The program, sung in English, covers Jesus’ arrest in the Garden of Gethsemane to his placement in the tomb.
 The text follows the Gospel according to Matthew.
 Maestro James Rawie will conduct all performances.
 The first of the three concert series will take place today at 3:30 p.m. at St. Rose of Lima Catholic Church, 100 Bishop Manogue Drive in Reno.
 The program will be repeated at 7 p.m.
 Tuesday at St. Theresa Catholic Church, 1041 Lyons Ave. in South Lake Tahoe.
 The final concert will be on Good Friday at 7 p.m. at St. Patrick’s Episcopal Church, 341 Village Blvd. in Incline Village.
 A slide show will accompany the Good Friday concert.
 General admission is $25 for adults, $20 for seniors and $5 for students aged 19-23 with valid ID.
 Preferred seating is $35 and $15 for youth/students.
 Youth under 19 are admitted free in non-reserved seating.
 Cash or Checks are accepted; no credit cards.
 Tickets are available at the door and http://www.ToccataTahoe.com.

-St. Hugh of Lincoln Episcopal Outreach Center, 4280 Highway 50 E. in Silver Springs, will be holding services — Holy Wednesday: Tenebrae Service at 4 p.m. today; Good Friday: Special prayer service at 4:30 p.m.; Easter Sunday: Festive Holy Communion, Renewal of Baptismal Vows, Blessing of Pascal Candle at 10 a.m.
+St. Hugh of Lincoln Episcopal Outreach Center, 4280 Highway 50 E. in Silver Springs, will be holding services — Palm Sunday: Holy Communion, Blessing and distribution of Palms at 10 a.m.; Holy Wednesday: Tenebrae Service at 4 p.m.; Good Friday: Special prayer service at 4:30 p.m.; Easter Sunday: Festive Holy Communion, Renewal of Baptismal Vows, Blessing of Pascal Candle at 10 a.m.

 C5 Church is hosting a Good Friday service at 7 p.m.
 A sunrise Easter service is planned April 16 at the Capitol grounds with another service following at the church at 10 a.m.